MKand/movie-guru/README.md

 # Movie Guru

+**NOTE**: the repo is still in development and may contain some bugs

 ## Description

 Movie Guru is a website that helps users find movies to watch through an RAG powered chatbot.
 The movies are all fictional and are generated using GenAI.